 What is long context pricing and when does it apply?

-Why do I need MetaCTO to build with Claude API?
+Why do I need metacto to build with Claude API?

-Using Claude for a prototype is straightforward, but production applications require sophisticated infrastructure: API rate limit handling with exponential backoff, API key security and rotation, async architecture for latency management, detailed cost tracking and observability, and prompt versioning systems.
-MetaCTO builds this resilient infrastructure from day one, preventing the costly mistakes that often lead to project rescues.
-We optimize your architecture to leverage caching, batch processing, and smart model selection—reducing costs by 90% or more while maintaining reliability.
+Using Claude for a prototype is straightforward, but production applications require sophisticated infrastructure: API rate limit handling with exponential backoff, API key security and rotation, async architecture for latency management, detailed cost tracking and observability, and prompt versioning systems. metacto builds this resilient infrastructure from day one, preventing the costly mistakes that often lead to project rescues.
+We optimize your architecture to leverage caching, batch processing, effort controls, and smart model selection—reducing costs by 90% or more while maintaining reliability.